itteco/oembed2/3 - Rel Use Cases.md

 General text and articles should be published with `rel="reader"`.
 Readers can be coupled with either `text/html` (iFrame) or `application/javascript` MIME types.

 If reader widget inherits CSS styles from the parent document where it is embedded, it must add rel `inline`.
-The readers with such tag should not include title or cover image, and are meant to be a native extension of the application their are shown at (i.e. content-only embeds)
+The readers with such tag should not include title or cover image, and are meant to be a native extension of the application they are shown at (i.e. content-only embeds)

 Example: